howsoai/platform-installation-examples/helm-airgap/README.md

 ### Helm values files

 The values files for the charts need to be modified to use the local registry.
 The manifests directory contains the modified values files for each chart.
-You can compare the differences with the non-airgap versions with the following command:-
+You can compare the differences with the non-air-gap versions with the following command:-

 ```sh
 diff helm-basic/manifests/ helm-airgap/manifests/ --color